A 7-step guide to UCAS Clearing 2019

 Do this as soon as you can because availability may be limited.

-If you've missed out on university-owned halls, or you’d just prefer to live in private accommodation, Liberty Living has rooms across 19 UK cities that are close to campus.
+If you've missed out on university-owned halls, or you’d just prefer to live in private accommodation, Liberty Living has rooms available in 11 UK cities that are close to campus.
 You can check availability here.

 Keep reading: How and when to apply for student accommodation